njtierney/validateHOT/README.md

 Next, we create the validation/holdout task to evaluate it in the next step.
 We use a validation/holdout task with 3 alternatives plus the *no-buy* alternative, just as we did in the previous example.
-The only difference to the previous example is that for our model estimation, the third attribute (`Att3_Lin`) was coded as linear.
+The only difference to the previous example is that the third attribute (`Att3_Lin`) was linear-coded.

 Again, we first define data, namely the `id` as well as the `none` alternative.
 Next, we define the `prod.levels` for each alternative.